-Grades 4-8
+Grades 4–8

 This program will introduce participants to charcoal grilling methods.
-Youth will explore meat science topics of beef, food labeling and cookery.
+Youth will explore meat science topics of beef, food labeling, and cookery.
 Participants also will learn food safety and techniques for creating the perfect burger.
 Each participant will be able to create their own recipe and practice grilling burgers.

 Facilitation Notes